This post was written by staff dietitian Becca Story, MS, RD, LD. She works in New Hampshire as a nutrition specialist.

 Focusing Locally with a Nutrition Intern

 As a dietetics student intern mentor, I have the pleasure of introducing students from the local university and colleges to dairy foods and dairy farming in New England.
-My current University of New Hampshire dietetic intern, Carly Orlacchio, loves food and has been learning more about dairy farming and New England Dairy & Food Council (NEDFC).
+One of my previous University of New Hampshire dietetic interns, Carly Orlacchio, loves food and enjoyed learning more about dairy farming while at New England Dairy & Food Council (NEDFC).
 She jumped at the opportunity to help us whip up some recipe ideas for New Hampshire Eat Local Month and feature seasonal harvests from around the region.
-New Hampshire Eat Local Month is a month-long celebration of local food and New Hampshire farmers and producers—not that you need to limit supporting local agriculture to August!
+New Hampshire Eat Local Month is a month-long celebration in August of local food and New Hampshire farmers and producers—not that you need to limit supporting local agriculture to one month!

 To help research this recipe project, Carly joined our annual farm tours at Stuart Farm and the University of New Hampshire Organic Research Dairy Farm, which NEDFC coordinated for the University of New Hampshire dietetic interns.
 Both tours provided Carly with opportunities to meet and learn from local dairy farmers.
 Key takeaways included the role that each of those farms play in supporting communities and local economies and, in the case of the university’s farm, research that will support our future farmers.